rickyticky2/Java_deploy_Jenkins-terraform_ansible/README.md

 On the second server, the container with the application is launched.
 (Tomcat)

-You can change the address of the repo with the application, the address of the docker hub container in \ roles \ build_app \ vars \ main.yml.
+You can change the address of the repo with the application, the address of the docker hub container in

+         \roles\build_app\vars\main.yml

 Change the name and address of the container in awsplay.yml

        vars: